Functionality (chemistry)

 In chemistry, functionality is the presence of functional groups in a molecule.
-A monofunctional molecule possesses one functional group, a difunctional two, a trifunctional three, and so forth.
+A monofunctional molecule possesses one functional group, a bifunctional (or difunctional) two, a trifunctional three, and so forth.
 In organic chemistry (and other fields of chemistry), a molecule's functionality has a decisive influence on its reactivity.

 In polymer chemistry, the functionality of a monomer refers to its number of polymerizable groups, and affects the formation and the degree of crosslinking of polymers.

-Functionality in organic chemistry and material science
+In organic chemistry and material science

 In organic chemistry, functionality is often used as a synonym for functional group.
 For example, a hydroxyl group can also be called a HO-function.